 Evidence And Documentation Which May Support A Data Breach Claim

-It would be nice if you were able to just tell the defendant that you’d like compensation and request a figure.
+It would be nice if you were able to just tell the defendant that you’d like compensation for the mortgage broker data breach and request a figure.
 However, the process isn’t that easy.
 You need to supply evidence to prove how you’ve been affected and that the breach took place.
 To help do this, you could provide:

 - A letter or email from the mortgage provider telling you that your data was involved in a personal information breach.